An Introduction to Laterite

 The chemical and mineralogical results have shown that the primary minerals are generally not fully dissolved but partially transformed in secondary minerals which are more stable under the intensive weathering conditions.
 The elements in the primary rock minerals are released and show different reactions in the aqueous solution.
 The elements Na, K, Mg and Ca do not react with other elements and are removed in the percolating water.
 The initial dissolution is predominantly promoted by a higher acidity (lower pH) of the water.
 A high percentage of the dissolved Si is equally removed but another part reacts with dissolved Al and forms the clay mineral kaolinite.
 The aluminium hydroxide gibbsite is formed if the concentration of dissolved Si is extremely low due to a very strong drainage.
 Dissolved Fe is very reactive with hydroxyl ions and forms after oxidation goethite and hematite which cause the red-brown colour of laterites.
 Thus the dominant process of laterite formation is the residual (or relative) enrichment of iron and frequently of aluminium by removal of silica, alkalis and alkaline earths.
 This chemical alteration corresponds mineralogically with the formation of goethite, hematite, kaolinite and gibbsite.
 These minerals together with relicts of partially dissolved quartz form the bulk of laterites.

 The transformation of rock into laterite proceeds in general gradually as indicated by the steady increase of iron and decrease of silica in laterite profiles above the parent rock.
 It goes without saying that the initial products of weathering can not be called laterites.
 They also form in moderate climates and are essentially kaolinized rocks still showing the structure of the rock.
 They are called saprolites in which iron is not as strongly concentrated as in laterites.
 Some saprolites show due to finely disseminated hematite a deep-red colour and are sometimes erroneously considered as laterite.
-Saprolites as well as laterites are presently classified as residual rocks which in their part are grouped within the sedimentary rocks.
+Saprolites as well as laterites are presently classified as residual rocks which in their part can be seen as an individual rock group.

-A modern laterite definition should comprise all products of intensive tropical weathering independent of their parent rocks, which strongly control the composition and the property of the weathering product.
+A modern laterite definition should comprise all products of intensive tropical weathering independent of their properties and parent rocks, but exclude products of weaker weathering which also occur in moderate climate.
 Redbrown laterites on granites, granitic gneisses, clays and shales are generally hard or harden after drying, whereas laterites an basalts are commonly friable and show an intensive reddish color.
-Lateritization on alkaline rocks (nepheline syenites, phonolites) often results in formation of highly aluminious laterites (bauxites) with light color.
+Lateritization of alkaline rocks (nepheline syenites, phonolites) often results in formation of highly aluminious laterites (bauxites) with lighter color.
 On ultramafic rocks (serpentinites etc.) forms very soft, yellow-brown Ni-bearing goethite (nickel limonite ore).
-The described weathering products are formed by the same fundamental weathering process and can therefore be interpreted as different members of a laterite family.
+All these weathering products are formed by the same fundamental weathering process and are therefore different members of a laterite family.

 Absolute iron accumulation which was frequently discussed in laterite papers is presently no longer regarded as a fundamental process in the formation of extended laterite layers.
 Iron accumulation after a lateral transport should cause iron depletion in neighbouring areas which is generally not observed.
 Stronger downward leaching in the profile or even from the top of a platau to slope position is posulated in several papers.
 This could happen in an acicic and reducing environment , but low pH- and Eh- values are normally not realized under conditions of strong precipitation and good drainage.
 Swampy environments do not correspond with the requirements for laterite formation.
 On the other hand migration and precipitation of dissolved iron is indicated by the presence of iron mottles, nodules and concretions in laterite horizons.
 Therefore the author takes absolute iron accumulation definitely into account, but only in shorter ranges and on a minor scale.